jbkinney/logomaker/docs/examples.rst

 5' Splice Sites in the Human Genome
 -----------------------------------

-We now illustrate a probability generated from 202,764 5'ss sequences in the human transcriptome.
+We now illustrate a probability logo computed from all annotated 5' splices sites in the human genome.
-The data are obtained from [#wong2018]_.
+The data are obtained from [#frankish2019]_.

 ::